-(I told you I am going to take you the basic level to make sure you are well versed with ideas at every level)
+(I told you I am going to take you to the basic level to make sure you are well versed with ideas at every level)

-A smartphone is a mobile that is actually of performing the functions of a phone as well as of the computer.
+A smartphone is a mobile that is actually performing the functions of a phone as well as of the computer.
 In a nutshell, we can say that a smartphone is a combination of two devices, a mobile (helps in making calls, messages) and a computer (e-mail, internet surfing, office documents, records and etc. This is the most simplified definition I could render for the Android Developers for beginners.

-There are a few smartphone features which make it extremely unique in terms of its usage.
+There are a few smartphone features that make it extremely unique in terms of its usage.
 A smartphone is run by an operating system just like a computer.
 Now the operating system for the computer was Windows, Ubuntu, DOS, for the mobile phones we have iOS, Android, BlackberryOS, HP’s WebOS, and Windows.

 iOS runs the Apple’s iPhone, BlackberryOS runs the Blackberry phones, Windows operates the Microsoft Phones and the rest are run by Google’s Android OS and HP’s WebOS, Smartphones running on these operating system allows you to run apps, access directions through GPS, play a variety of music, take photographs and edit them with graphics, download documents and work on them while you are on the run.
 In short, your smartphone is a highly capable digital assistant helping you in running your errands as and when it suits your whim.

-All of the above would not be possible without the web access or simply put the internet.
+All of the above would not be possible without web access or simply put the internet.
 With the advent of 3G and now 4G networks, accessing the internet is very easy with your smartphone.
-Plus there is the additional support for the Wifi access at almost all the places; your home, office, airport to the mall you go shopping.
+Plus there is additional support for the Wifi access at almost all the places; your home, office, airport to the mall you go shopping.

-Since the basics about our smartphone are clear, lets now discuss our Android operating system which is going to be our main focus.
+Since the basics about our smartphone are clear, let’s now discuss our Android operating system which is going to be our main focus.

 What is Android?

 Android is the operating software for our mobile phones which is based on Linux.
 Android has been developed by Open Handset Alliance, led by Google and other companies.
-It is an open source software where users are allowed to download the source code and are permitted to tweak it to evolve it into an application for their use.
+It is an open-source software where users are allowed to download the source code and are permitted to tweak it to evolve it into an application for their use.
 Google has been publishing the source code under the Apache License version 2.0.
 The Linux kernel changes have been published under the GNU General Public License version 2.

-To create Android run application a pre-requisite knowledge of the Java Programming language ensures a basic level of comprehension about Android programming and makes work a relatively fun thing.
+To create an Android run application a pre-requisite knowledge of the Java Programming language ensures a basic level of comprehension about Android programming and makes work a relatively fun thing.

 What is Jelly Bean, KitKat?